Amund-Fremming/tero-platform/Tasklist.md

 - [ ] Create a http client for talking to rust
 - [ ] Create api in c# for consuming games from rust
 - [ ] Create or add a cache solution for storing game sessions
+- [ ] Create auth0 cached client for getting token from c#
 - [ ] Add core game logic in c# project

 **Notifications**